data-integrations/google-cloud/docs/GCS-batchsink.md

 Properties
 ----------
-**Reference Name:** This will be used to uniquely identify this sink for lineage, annotating metadata, etc.
+**Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.

-**Project ID**: The Google Cloud Project ID, which uniquely identifies a project.
+**Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.

-**Service Account File Path**: Path on the local file system of the service account key used for authorization.
-Does not need to be specified when running on a Dataproc cluster.
-When running on other clusters, the file must be present on every node in the cluster.

-**Bucket Name**: The bucket to write to.

-**Base Path:** The path to write to.
-For example, gs://<bucket>/path/to/directory
+**Path:** Path to write to.
+For example, gs://<bucket>/path/to/

-**Path Suffix:** The time format for the output directory that will be appended to the path.
+**Path Suffix:** Time format for the output directory that will be appended to the path.
 For example, the format 'yyyy-MM-dd-HH-mm' will result in a directory of the form '2015-01-01-20-42'.
 If not specified, nothing will be appended to the path."

+**Bucket Name**: Bucket to write to.

-**Format:** The format to write the records in.
+**Format:** Format to write the records in.
 The format must be one of 'json', 'avro', 'parquet', 'csv', 'tsv', or 'delimited'.

-**Delimiter:** The delimiter to use if the format is 'delimited'.
+**Delimiter:** Delimiter to use if the format is 'delimited'.
 The delimiter will be ignored if the format is anything other than 'delimited'.

+**Service Account File Path**: Path on the local file system of the service account key used for authorization.
+Can be set to 'auto-detect' when running on a Dataproc cluster.
+When running on other clusters, the file must be present on every node in the cluster.

-**Schema:** The schema of the data to write.
+**Schema:** Schema of the data to write.
 The 'avro' and 'parquet' formats require a schema but other formats do not.